zoide/puppet-reprepro/README.md

 # Alternatively, you can run the above commands as root and then later
 # copy them to the reprepro user's home directory.
 This is a way to get
 # around the chicken-and-egg scenario of having to create a key owned
-# by a user that won't exist before running the Puppet manifest.
+# by a user that won't exist until after using the reprepro module.
 ```

 The following is a full-stack example.
 This will create a reprepro-based repository, configure apache to allow access to the repository via http, and install the repository to your local apt configuration.